-Marking what would have been the weekend of the festival, will be SLICE #2 – a live broadcast featuring a stellar line-up
+Marking what would have been the weekend of the festival, was SLICE #2 – a live broadcast featuring a stellar line-up.
+View the individual performances in full below.

 Taking place on what would have been the weekend of the festival, we live-streamed SLICE #2 of the festival to online audiences.